INFORMSJoC/2024.0546/results/co-author/readme.md

-In this folder, we show the numercial results on the coauthor model introduced in Jackson & Wolinsky (1996).
+In this folder, we show the numercial results on the coauthor model introduced in Jackson & Wolinsky (1996). (in Section 5.1)

 # Setup
 We consider problems with 5 agents.
 We set different levels of cost c for connection.